Suyambulingaswamy Temple, Uvari

 Suyambulingaswamy Temple is a Siva temple in Uvari in Tirunelveli district in Tamil Nadu India.

 Presiding deity

 The presiding deity of the temple is known as Swayambunathar.
 Lord Shiva graces the devotees in Swayambhu form.
 Rays of Sun fall on the deity throughout the Tamil month of Marghazhi (December–January).
 The Goddess is known as Brahma Sakthi.

 Location

 This temple is 35 km in Tiruchendur-Kanyakumari road at a distance of 25 km from Tirunelveli Kudankulam Nuclear Power Plant.
-The temple is open for worship from 6.00 a.m. to 1.00 a.m. and 4.00 p.m. to 8.00 p.m.
+The temple is open for worship from 6.00 a.m. to 1.00 p.m. and 4.00 p.m. to 8.00 p.m.

 Speciality

 The diseases vanish if the devotee bathes in the sea for 41 days and pray to the presiding deity.
 The problems of the physically challenged and mentally challenged get cured.
 As thanksgiving the devotees carry the sea sand in 11 or 41 baskets and put them near the temple.
 Some make Nāga idols and place them in the temple.